AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

     Schriften des Neuen Testaments zunächst für Prediger und Studirende*.
 Volume 2.
 A.W.
 Unzer, 1837.

-[^330]: The materials of this sketch and of the article on Gregory
+[^330]: JW: The materials of this sketch and of the article on Gregory
     Nyssen were chiefly procured from "Our Holy Father Gregory, Bishop of Nyssa's Thoughts concerning the Life of the Blessed Macrina, his Sister, to the Monk Olympius;" and "Dialogue Concerning Life and